-After understanding how MaxStartups work, we looked again at our runners and we noticed that some jobs were fetching 10 different repositories in parallel during the build and consolidate them to build a Docker image.
+After understanding how MaxStartups works, we looked again at our runners and we noticed that some jobs were fetching 10 different repositories in parallel during the build and aggregating them to build a Docker image.
 We were really playing the dice when running those builds 😅.

 With that in mind, we tweaked MaxStartups with the following values: